arvidn/libtorrent/branches/mutable_torrents/docs/settings.rst

   disabled, enabling this may reduce performance.

 One reason to disable caching is that it may help the operating system from growing its file cache indefinitely.
-Since some OSes only allow aligned files to be opened in unbuffered mode, It is recommended to make the largest file in a torrent the first file (with offset 0) or use pad files to align all files to piece boundries.

 .. _outgoing_port: